SNACK SMARTER:

 Bringing It All Together: Protein with Purpose, Powered by Process

-Protein is no longer a “specialty” ingredient—it’s a foundational component of modern food design.
+Protein is no longer a “specialty” ingredient, It’s a foundational component of modern food design.
 Brands that harness the customizability and efficiency of extrusion are better positioned to deliver on evolving consumer demands:

 - More protein in familiar formats